 To assess your reactions to different workplace challenges, the assessment includes situational judgement style questions.
 You will be required to indicate how you would respond to certain scenarios by ranking given options.

-The Transforming Small Businesses assessment should be taken on a laptop or desktop computer with a stable internet connection to prevent disruption.
+The Transforming Small Businesses pre-employment assessments should be taken on a laptop or desktop computer with a stable internet connection to prevent disruption.
 The use of a Chrome browser is recommended.
-Siting the test in a quiet, comfortable environment will also allow for stronger focus and greater chance of success.
+Siting the test in a quiet, comfortable environment will also allow for stronger focus and a greater chance of success.

 Upon completion of the test, you will be given a personalised report of your performance.
 This will highlight your areas of strength and provide advice on how to improve your performance in relation to the KPMG core strengths (as discussed at the end of this article).